 Student's Name: Year of Graduation:

 I want to change:

 Date of Request: Reason for request:

 Student Signature:

 Parent / Guardian Signature:

 NOTE: Please carefully consider this request as it may affect credits needed toward graduation, a student athlete's ability to participate in NCAA programs, or the student's ability to take advantage of future course selections.
 Schedule changes will NOT be made for the following reason: teacher change, lunch, time of day of Phys.
 Ed., convenience, friends, etc. Appropriate reasons for schedule changes are: need class/credits for graduation, student does not have required prerequisite class(es), class already taken for credit, or selection not appropriate for student's ability.
 The school does its best to schedule classes that are appropriate for each student, but may not always be able to honor every student's course selection sheet fully.
+Students are not permitted to have gaps in their schedule.

-Seniors in the class of 2019, who are on track to graduate on time, are permitted to attend school for two consecutive blocks each day for their senior year.
-Students must be present for at least two consecutive blocks a day.
+Seniors in the class of 2023, who are on track to graduate on time, are permitted to attend school for one block each day for their senior year.
+Students must be present for at least one block a day OR participate in Tech Prep OR have an online course through FASD.
 The purpose of this time away from school is to allow students who have demonstrated good goal setting to seek further opportunities to begin their career paths.
 These opportunities may come in the form of taking college classes at local colleges or universities, begin a training program, or work in a job that will lead to full time employment after graduation.
 In order for a student to be permitted to come in late or leave early, this form must be completed & on file in the Counseling Office.
 Students with Senior Leave Privilege should have transportation and should leave the building for Senior Leave unless they have requested permission to stay for educational purposes (library, tutor, studying).
 Students may not leave the building and then return.
 Students who are not complying with the privilege can have the privilege revoked.
 Students are encouraged to carry a challenging course load their Senior year if they are attending a college or trade program after graduation.